Viewing portfolios

 A portfolio is a set of projects within your enterprise that enables an aggregate view of the project metrics and risks.
 More precisely, a portfolio consists of project branches and for each project, you can add a single long-lived branch to the portfolio.

 Before you can view the Enterprise-level reports, your organization must be added to an enterprise.
-For more information, see the Managing your enterprise page.
+For more information, see Managing your enterprise.

 Retrieving a portfolio

-See the Managing portfolios article for more information about how to create, edit, and delete portfolios.
+See Managing portfolios for more information about how to create, edit, and delete portfolios.

 Portfolio metrics